 4.3.4 Demand Resource Modifications (DR Mods)

 Prior to the 2015/2016 Delivery Year, Demand Resource Modification (DR MOD), a type of eRPM transaction, was used to track an increase or decrease of the nominated value of a provider’s DR Resource in the eRPM system.
 Effective with the 2015/2016 Delivery Year, DR MODs are no longer submitted by DR Providers.
 PJM may submit a DR MOD for an FRR Entity to establish the Daily Nominated DR Value for an FRR Entity’s Demand Resource based on PJM’s approval of the FRR Entity’s DR Sell Offer Plan.
 After the Delivery Year demand resource registration process begins in DR Hub system, the Daily Nominated DR Value for a Demand Resource is established based on confirmed registrations in “completed” status linked to the DR Resource in the DR Hub system.
+For a Demand Resource of the Limited DR, Extended Summer DR, Annual DR, Base product-type, the Daily Nominated DR Value for the Delivery Year is based on the sum of the summer nominated DR values of the registrations linked to such Demand Resource.
+For the 2017/2018 and 2018/2019 Delivery Years, the Daily Nominated DR Value for a Capacity Performance Demand Resource for the Delivery Year is based on the sum of the annual nominated DR values of registrations linked to the Capacity Performance Demand Resource.
+For the 2019/2020 Delivery Year, the Daily Nominated DR Value for a Capacity Performance Demand Resource during the Delivery Year is based on the lesser of (a) the sum of the summer nominated DR values of the registrations linked to such Demand Resource or (b) the sum of the winter nominated DR values of the registrations linked to such Demand Resource.
+Effective with the 2020/2021 Delivery Year, the Daily Nominated DR Value for a Capacity Performance Demand Resource during the summer period of June through October and May of the Delivery Year is based on the sum of the summer nominated DR values of the registrations linked to such Demand Resource.
+The Daily Nominated DR Value for a Demand Resource during the non-summer period of November through April is based on the lesser of (a) the sum of the summer nominated DR values of the registrations linked to such Demand Resource or (b) the sum of the winter nominated DR values of the registrations linked to such Demand Resource.

 4.3.5 Pre-Emergency and Emergency Load Response Registration